The 13 Best Hikes in Big Bend National Park

 We spent three days in Big Bend and did four hikes?
 Two of these were moderate and strenuous trails that are two of the best hikes in Big Bend.
 The other two were shorter trails and much easier on our tired bones after tackling the South Rim loop.

-In this post I write about my personal experiences on the best Big Bend hikes we did as well as the other top trails left waiting on my to-do list.
+In this post I write about my personal experiences on the best Big Bend hikes we did as well as the other top trails left waiting for my next West Texas vacation.
 No matter which trails you choose, I guarantee you’ll fall in love with this tiny national park nestled in the Texan desert.

 Things to know before Hiking in Big Bend

 There are more than 150 miles Big Bend trails, we covered only 20.
 Big Bend National Park is divided into three parts: mountains, desert and river.
 Most of the trails are located in the Chisos Mountains but there are magnificent Big Bend hikes in the desert and along the river as well.

 When to go hiking in Big Bend?
 It’s in the heart of the West Texas desert which makes for hot summers.
 Thanksgiving and winter holidays is Big Bend’s busy season.
 The cooler temps make long hikes and camping more comfortable.
 That doesn’t mean summer is impossible.
 We visited the park in August and to escape the brutal desert heat we kept our hikes in the Chisos Mountains.

 Big Bend is the only park to contain an entire mountain range within its borders.
 It's a stark contrast to be driving through flat desert plains and then suddenly be surrounded by a forest of pines, ears popping from altitude change and warning signs for bears.